istio/istio.io/content/en/about/contribute/creating-and-editing-pages/index.md

 - *No nested tab sets*.
 Don't try it, it's horrible.

-## Banners and stickers
+## Use Banners and stickers

-You can automatically insert time-sensitive banners and stickers into the generated site in order to advertise upcoming events, or publicize something new.
+To advertise upcoming events, or publicize something new, you can automatically insert time-sensitive banners and stickers into the generated site in order.
+We've implemented the following shortcodes for promotions:

-There are two types of promotions supported:

-- **Countdown stickers** that show how much time is left before something big happens. (e.g. "2 days until Istio 1.5").
-Stickers have minimal visuals displayed to the user during the event period.
+- **Countdown stickers**: They show how much time is left before a big event For example: "37 days left until ServiceMeshCon on March 30".
+Stickers have some visual impact for readers prior to the event and should be used sparingly.

-- **Banners** that display a prominent message to the user to let them know a significant event is about to take place, is taking place, or has taken place. (e.g. "Istio 1.5 has been released, download it today!" or "Join us at KubeCon on March 30").
+- **Banners**: They show a prominent message to readers about a significant event that is about to take place, is taking place, or has taken place.
-Banners are full-screen slices displayed to the user during the event period.
+  For example "Istio 1.5 has been released, download it today!" or "Join us at ServiceMeshCon on March 30".
+Banners are full-screen slices displayed to readers during the event period.

-To create banners and stickers, you add files to the `events/banners` or `events/stickers` directories.
-You create one normal markdown file per event.
-Within these files, you use the following dedicated front-matter fields to control various features:
+To create banners and stickers, you create Markdown files in either the `events/banners` or `events/stickers` folders.
+Create one Markdown file per event with dedicated front-matter fields to control their behavior.
+The following table explains the available options:

 <table>
     <thead>